-The 252 score is set for Recurve Archer.
+The 252 score is set for Recurve Archers.
 However, the required score is adjusted for different bow types and the score requirement for all bow types is summarised in the table below.
-Its only 3 dozen arrows and all can give this a go!
+It is only 3 dozen arrows and all can give this a go!

 THE AWARDS ARE AS FOLLOWS:

 To be eligible for a 252 award the following rules need to be followed: